myeongjong/NPcov/README.md

 # NPcov

-Positive definite nonparametric regression with application to covariance function estimation
+Positive definite nonparametric regression using an evolutionary algorithm with application to covariance function estimation

 ## Installation

+The latest version of NPcov can be installed using:

     # install.packages("devtools")
     devtools::install_github("myeongjong/NPcov")

-## Example

-## Reference